honeycrux/GigaChader/README.md

   - installation on the project root folder, which runs afterwards, in parallel:
     - `install:frontend`, equivallent to `npm install` on the frontend folder; and
     - `install:backend`, equivallent to `npm install` on the backend folder, which runs afterwards:
-      - `npm run prisma:gen` to re-generate the prisma client.
+      - `prisma:gen` to re-generate the prisma client.

 Running:
 - At the project root folder, run `npm run dev`.
 This will run, in parallel:
-  - `frontend:dev`, equivallent to `npm run dev` on the frontend, starting the server;
+  - `frontend:dev`, equivallent to `npm run dev` on the frontend folder, starting the web server;
-  - `backend:dev`, equivallent to `npm run dev` on the backend, running in parallel:
+  - `backend:dev`, equivallent to `npm run dev` on the backend folder, running in parallel:
     - `dev:server`, which runs the `server.ts` file; and
     - `dev:jobs`, which runs the `jobs.ts` file.
 - To run for production, replace "dev" with "start".
 Remember you need to run the build step before this.
 See below for the build step.

 Building:
-- Frontend: `npm run build`
+- Frontend: Go to frontend folder and run `npm run build`
 - Backend runs with tsx and requires no build (transpile) step

 ## Structure